 Hours Worked Per Month Example

-For example, 10 part-time employees who each work 48 hours a month would be the equivalent of 2.5 FTE.
+For example, 10 part-time employees who each work 48 hours a month in total would be the equivalent of 2.5 FTE.
 Here’s the math.

 Total hours full-time workers work in a month = 120